 * Provide staff supervision for staff/services.

-* Ensures that programs are properly administered and that good relations are maintained with the local community, referral sources and other contacts.
+* Ensures that program management is being properly administered and those good relationships are maintained with the local community, referral sources and other contacts.

 Bachelor of Arts/Science in addictions, social work, psychology, or human services related discipline required; Masters preferred.